 I'm not entirely certain [Drum] was the first to write about the idea of a modern Grand Slam, though.
 That's because when we stopped at Portmarnock [just north of Dublin and the site of the Canada Cup where Palmer and Sam Snead were representing the United States] enroute, I'm certain he spread the idea of the new professional Grand Slam among his colleagues in the British press.
 So one of them was probably the first to write about the concept.
 Still, it was Bob who effectively first planted the seed that later grew.2

 It's a wonderful story, that's retold often, and is accepted by many as a faithful recounting of the "birth" of the modern grand slam.
 But is this story really true, or is it, like so many other "wonderful stories," a myth?
 Perhaps surprising to some, but not to others, "myth" is the correct answer.
-Palmer's goal of winning all four major championships that year, a sweep labeled by the press the "professional grand slam," had been widely publicized before Arnold and Drum boarded the plane, making it impossible for them to "invent" the "idea of the new professional Grand Slam" during their flight: the "idea" already existed, was well-known and both had written about it.
+Palmer's goal of winning all four major championships that year, a sweep labeled by the press the "professional grand slam," had been publicized by both Arnold and Drum prior to boarding the plane, making it impossible for them to "invent" the "idea of the new professional Grand Slam" during their flight.

 The true sequence of events is easily verified, starting with the following key dates: Palmer won the 1960 US Open on Saturday June 18.
 The next day, Sunday June 19, Drum and Palmer flew to New York, and from there across the Atlantic.
 They arrived in Dublin on Monday June 20.